 Cloth gloves may not be used in direct contact with ready-to-eat foods.
 They must be discarded or cleaned and sanitized regularly.

-- Note: This document is for educational purposes only and should not be considered a replacement to reading the Food Code and Michigan Food Law of 2000.
-Food safety information and additional copies of this and other fact sheets are available from the Michigan Department of Agriculture’s food safety web pages, www.michigan.gov/foodsafety.
+Note: This document is for educational purposes only and should not be considered a replacement to reading the Food Code and Michigan Food Law of 2000.
+Food safety information and additional copies of this and other fact sheets are available at www.michigan.gov/foodsafety.